Nebraska Home Selling Process

 A Nebraska Real Estate Attorney Can Help with For Sale By Owner Transactions

 Home owners in the greater Omaha area should consult with a Nebraska real estate attorney before seeking to sell their home by themselves.
 Real estate agents are trained to anticipate many of the obstacles and risks that accompany a home sale.
 If you choose to forego the services of a professional Realtor, then you should seek legal counsel to make sure that you protect your interests when selling your home without a licensed real estate agent.
-Thompson Law Office offers homeowners selling their home without a Realtor a flat fee service for preparation of the purchase agreement and advice on negotiation.
+The Modern Law Firm offers homeowners selling their home without a Realtor a flat fee service for preparation of the purchase agreement and advice on negotiation.
 Schedule a consultation online now or call 402-934-0198 or toll-free 1-888-934-0198.
 Learn more about Ben Thompson, a Nebraska real estate lawyer and Realtor in Omaha here.

 Modern Law Firm is a law firm that helps Nebraskans achieve the American Dream through owning homes, starting businesses, strengthening families, and shaping legacies.
 Learn more about the firm's general law practice here.